 5. Canon 10-18mm f/4.5-5.6 IS STM

 This new 10-18mm f/4.5-5.6 IS STM lens from Canon has knocked it out of the park, putting an end to the clamoring of wide-angle APS-C shooters who didn’t want to shell out more than $600 for the 10-22mm f/3.5-4.5 lens described below.
 This lens, which was released in 2014, has a focal length equivalent to 16-28.8mm on a 35mm camera, making it an excellent choice for landscape photography as well as wide-angle urban photography.

 Aside from that, this lens is crisp, has no distortion (unless when used wide open at 10mm), and is quite reasonably priced for a wide-angle zoom.
 Although the lens’s maximum aperture of f/4-5.6 isn’t ideal, it does include four stops of image stabilization to make up for this shortcoming.

 The lens is totally made of plastic, with the exception of real glass, so don’t expect it to survive indefinitely.
 However, because of its optical excellence, we believe that this lens should be in the bag of just about everyone, from beginners to experts.
-The Canon 50mm f/1.4 is a great lens for pros and people who desire even greater low-light performance.
+The Canon 50mm f/1.4 is an excellent lens for pros and people who desire even more outstanding low-light performance.

 It is a high-end lens with a focal length range of 15-85mm f/3.5-5.6 IS USM.
 Instead of having to carry about and switch out different lenses, the 15-85mm covers a wide range of focal lengths from wide-angle to medium telephoto (equivalent to 24-136mm on a 35mm camera), making it a convenient alternative.